 Lone-wolf attacks usually inflict less damage than those planned by terrorist organizations (the 2016 Nice attack was a notable exception), but they are also more difficult for police to detect.

 (PATRICK AVENTURIER/Getty Images)

 The recent attacks in Dallas, Nice, Baton Rouge and Wurzburg have again raised public awareness of lone attackers unaffiliated with an organized terrorist group.
 I am constantly asked how governments can defend against this new threat.
-But that question is misguided: Lone attackers operating under a model of leaderless resistance is not a new phenomenon.
+But the question is misguided: Lone attackers operating under a model of leaderless resistance is not a new phenomenon.
 Stratfor has been tracking the devolution of the jihadist movement from a hierarchical structure to a more grassroots one for more than a decade.
-Though leaderless resistance is by design more difficult for authorities to detect and deter, those who practice it are still bound by the vulnerabilities in the terrorist planning cycle.
+Though leaderless resistance is by design more difficult for authorities to detect and deter, those who practice it are still bound by the vulnerabilities in the terrorist attack-planning cycle. ...

 To empower members to confidently understand and navigate a continuously changing and complex global environment.